TylerAuer/TylerAuer/README.md

 # Hi, I'm Tyler Auer

-I'm switching to software development after 12 years in education as a teacher coach and teacher of math, science, technology to elementary, middle, and high school students.
+I'm switching to software development after 12 years in education as a teacher coach and teacher of math, science, and technology to elementary, middle, and high school students.

 I can build full-stack apps and love learning.
-I'm familiar with React, Express, JavaScript, Node, Express, Postgres, Python, HTML, CSS, Sass and more!
-[Hire me](https://www.linkedin.com/in/tyler-auer-903b481a1/)!
+I'm familiar with React, Express, JavaScript, Node, Postgres, Python, HTML, CSS, Sass and more!
+[Hire me](https://tylerauer.com/)!

 ## Projects